awsdocs/amazon-ec2-user-guide-windows/doc_source/ec2launch-v2-settings.md

 ### executeScript<a name="ec2launch-v2-executescript"></a>

-Executes a script with optional arguments and a specified frequency\.
+Runs a script with optional arguments and a specified frequency\.

 *Frequency* — see *Inputs*

 *AllowedStages* — `[PostReady, UserData]`

 *Inputs* —

+`detach`: \(Boolean\) denotes whether the script runs as a detached process\.
+When enabled, EC2Launch v2 runs the script concurrently with other tasks, and will not handle exit codes, such as `3010`, to restart the instance\.

 `frequency`: \(string\) one of `once` or `always`